humu2009/Pano.js/README.md

 Welcome to Pano.js
 ==================

 The aim of this project is to provide a fast and lightweight library that helps to display online panorama scene.
 Pano.js is based upon Javascript and HTML5 technology.
 It uses WebGL for efficient hardware accelerated display.
-When WebGL is not available, a canvas 2D rendering backend will be enabled as a fallback.
+For older browsers where WebGL is not available, a canvas 2D rendering backend will be enabled as a fallback.

 How to
 ------